Family Friendly Festivals and Events Around Milwaukee

 Cost: free, donations accepted

-Lisa R: Witness the downtown of South Milwaukee come alive every week with an eclectic mix of vendors, live entertainment, and special events that keep local businesses open a bit later than usual.
+Lisa R said: Witness the downtown of South Milwaukee come alive every week with an eclectic mix of vendors, live entertainment, and special events that keep local businesses open a bit later than usual.
 Kids groups often perform.

 Bay View Bash